google/WebFundamentals/src/content/en/updates/2016/04/scroll-anchoring.md

 ## FAQ

-### How Does This Change Affect JavaScript Scrolling?
+### How does this change affect JavaScript scrolling?

 In short - it doesn't.